hubotio/hubot-for-hubot/README.md

 # hubot-for-hubot

-hubot is a chat bot built on the [Hubot][hubot] framework for helping the hubot community.
+hubot is a chat bot built on the [Hubot][hubot] framework for helping the [Hubot community on Slack](https://hubot-slackin.herokuapp.com/).

 ### Running hubot Locally